Combining quantum noise reduction resources: a practical approach: Benefits of Squeezing

 \section{Benefits of Squeezing}

-\subsection{Single-mode Squeezing Toy Model}
+\subsection{Single-Mode Squeezing Toy Model}

-Here, we present a toy model for a backaction induced measurement system, where light interacts with the position of the system twice, and the interactions are separated by the free evolution of the system in between, as seen in the schematic diagram of Fig.~\ref{fig:singleModePos}a and the proposed experimental implementation of Fig. \ref{fig:experimental}a.
+Here, we present a toy model that includes backaction in the measurement system, where light interacts with the position of the system twice, and the interactions are separated by the free evolution of the system in between, as seen in the schematic diagram of Fig.~\ref{fig:singleModePos}(a).
+An extension of this simple toy model would include an optical cavity, where the light would interact with the test mass many more times, with the proposed experimental implementation of this model with an optical cavity shown in Fig.~\ref{fig:experimental}(a).
 The interaction Hamiltonian for our toy model is given by

-where $x$ is the position of the system, $X$ is the amplitude quadrature of light, and $G$ is the optomechanical coupling strength enhanced by the displacement amplitude $\alpha$.
-A full description of the dependence of this interaction on the displacement amplitude is provided in appendix \ref{appendix}.
+where $x$ is the position of the system, $X$ is the amplitude quadrature of the light, and $G$ is the optomechanical coupling strength enhanced by the displacement amplitude of the optical field $\alpha$.
+A full description of the dependence of this interaction on the displacement amplitude is provided in Appendix~\ref{appendix}.
 In our model, the radiation pressure of the light alters the momentum of the mechanical system.
-During the free evolution of the system, this shift in momentum causes a change in the position of the optomechanical system as seen in Fig.~\ref{fig:singleModePos}a.
-Incorporating the free evolution in this manner allows us to model the effect of the backaction in the system.
+During the free evolution of the system, this shift in momentum causes a change in the position of the optomechanical system.
+Incorporating the free evolution in between the two interactions allows us to model the effect of the backaction in the system.
 In the subsequent interaction, the change in position is transduced to the phase quadrature of the light, $Y$.

-The above has following unitary evolution:
+The above dynamics have the following unitary evolution, where we approximate the more common continuous process by the Suzuki-Trotter approximation: